Ward I Drainage

 The purpose of this project is to analyze the existing storm sewer system and improve the system that is tributary to the upstream box culverts south of Giese Road on Kirk Road.
 These improvements will aim to provide adequate pipe capacity per today’s design standards that will reduce and eliminate water back up while increasing the ability of the water to flow through the storm system.

-They City has hired WBK Engineering to complete a study of the area, propose a list of improvements to alleviate the ponding and drainage concerns and make a presentation to the Committee of the Whole with all their findings and recommendations.
-The presentation was August 23rd at 7:30 PM in the Council Chambers at City Hall.
+The City has hired WBK Engineering to complete a study of the area, propose a list of improvements to alleviate the ponding and drainage concerns and make a presentation to the Committee of the Whole with all their findings and recommendations.
+The presentation was August 23rd, 2016 in the Council Chambers at City Hall.

 WBK will be providing findings of their drainage analysis and suggest proposed improvements during their presentation.
 The improvements can vary from simply changing out the frame of a storm structure to replacing existing pipes with larger diameter pipes or adding additional parallel pipes to convey additional flow from storm runoff.
 Once the scope of work is determined the City can better prepare for any disturbance in the streets and residents property to install the storm sewer.

-Please see the City’s Capital Improvement Map for limits of the Ward 1 Drainage Study.
+Please see the map (PDF) for limits of the Ward 1 Drainage Study.

 This project is funded through the City Council’s budget allocated to the Drainage Fund for alleviating drainage issues throughout the city.